For a long time bathroom interiors have typically taken on a highly natural and minimal aesthetic.

 That predominantly white space with a focus toward the raw, organic and natural finishes such as pale timber and concrete with a few plants dotted about to add life and colour.

-While this look still has a place in the market, the colour palettes for 2017/18 comes with a twist.
+While this look still has a place in the market, the colour palettes for 2017 and 2018 come with a twist.
 The time has come for change – a somewhat colourful one.

 If you’re considering upgrading your bathroom, or just want to be in the know about what the next big thing in bathroom design is then read on.